Head to Head Survey: Wowjoint (OTCMKTS:BWOWF) vs. Hyster-Yale Materials Handling (OTCMKTS:HY)

 Insider & Institutional Ownership

 43.7% of Hyster-Yale Materials Handling shares are owned by institutional investors.
-30.9% of Hyster-Yale Materials Handling shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+30.9% of Hyster-Yale Materials Handling shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a summary of current recommendations and price targets for Wowjoint and Hyster-Yale Materials Handling, as reported by MarketBeat.
+This is a breakdown of current ratings for Wowjoint and Hyster-Yale Materials Handling, as reported by MarketBeat.

 |Sell Ratings